 - Mix the ingredients for the Dressing together in a jar or a small bowl and set aside.

-- Sprinkle chopped parsley and Romano cheese on top of the lettuce.
+- Sprinkle the Romano Cheese and chopped parsley on top of the lettuce.

-- Sprinkle on the blue cheese (if using).
+- Sprinkle the blue cheese on top (if using).

-- Shake or whisk the dressing to mix well and ladle as much as you like on the lettuce.
+- Shake or whisk the dressing to mix well and ladle it on top of the prepared greens, starting with about half.
+Toss, taste and add more dressing as desired.

 Delphine